Aromalunni

-Aromalunni is a 1975 Indian Malayalam-language film, directed and produced by Kunchacko, based on Vadakkan Pattukal, a collection of Northern Ballads of medieval origin.
+Aromalunni ആരോമലുണ്ണി is a 1972 Indian Malayalam-language film directed and produced by Kunchacko, based on Vadakkan Pattukal, a collection of Northern Ballads of medieval origin.
 The film stars Prem Nazir, Vijayasree, Ravichandran and Sheela in the lead roles.
-The film had musical score by G. Devarajan.
-The film is a sequel to the 1966 film Unniyarcha.
-This film was a huge commercial success.
+The film has musical score by G. Devarajan and it is a sequel to the 1961 film Unniyarcha.
+The film was a commercial success.